 Appropriate conditions and safeguards may include, but are not limited to, reasonable time limits within which the action for which special exception is requested shall be begun or completed, or both.
 Violation of such conditions and safeguards, when made a part of the terms under which the special exception is granted, shall be deemed a violation of these land development regulations and punishable as provided in these land development regulations within Article 15.

-If the Board of Adjustment shall deny a special exception, it shall state fully in its record its reasons for doing so.
-Such reasons shall take into account the factors stated in Article 12 of these land development regulations, or such of them as may be applicable to the action of denial, and the particular regulations relating to the specific special exception requested, if any.
+If the Board of Adjustment denies a special exception, it shall state fully in its record its reasons for doing so.
+Such reasons shall take into account the factors stated in Article 12 of these land development regulations, or such of them as may be applicable to the action of denial and the particular regulations relating to the specific special exception requested, if any.

-The procedure for taking an appeal for a special exception shall be as set forth in Section 12.2, Board of Adjustment: Powers and Duties: Special Exception.
+The procedure for taking an appeal for a special exception shall be in accordance with Article 12.